 - ISearchContext: Represent UI search context to search child elements from.

-- IDriver: Interface for specific UI platfrom driver.
+- IDriver: Interface for specific UI platform driver.

 - IControl: Interface for specific UI controls.